Beer & Food Prices in Bucharest and Romania (2025 Update)

 Restaurant food & drinks costs in Romania

-We’re talking about places where you would feel good, eat good and not overpay.
-Have in mind that these costs have risen A LOT in 2022 and 2023, and they don’t seem to be ready to stop in 2024.
+We’re talking about places where you would feel good, eat well, and not overpay.
+Keep in mind that these costs have risen A LOT since 2022, and they don’t seem to be ready to stop in 2025 either.

 Breakfast (scrambled eggs and coffee) – 4.00 Euros